dekuNukem/pimp_my_microwave/README.md

 ## I want one too!

-If you're interested in duckyPad, you can [learn more about it and get one here](https://www.kickstarter.com/projects/dekunukem/duckypad-do-it-all-mechanical-macropad)😅!
+If you're interested in duckyPad, you can [learn more about it here](https://github.com/dekuNukem/duckyPad)😅!

 And if you want the whole package, unfortunately it would be much more involved.